U7 (Berlin U-Bahn): Future plans

 In 2014, the Berlin city government published the Berlin U-Bahn 2014 Plan, according to which the long-postponed northern extension of the U7 to Staaken is expected to begin construction in 2021 and be completed in 2025.
-A southern extension from Rudow to Berlin Brandenburg Airport via Neuhofer Straße, Lieselotte-Berger-Straße, and Schönefeld has already been shelved as the expected patronage was not high enough to justify such an expansion.
+A southern extension from Rudow to Berlin Brandenburg Airport via Neuhofer Straße, Lieselotte-Berger-Straße, and Schönefeld was temporarily shelved as the expected patronage was not high enough to justify such an expansion.
 However, in light of the ballot measure aimed at keeping Tegel Airport open after the opening of the new Brandenburg Airport, governing mayor Michael Müller suggested an extension of U7 towards Schönefeld and/or the new airport which was greeted with enthusiasm by local politicians in Schönefeld and the Berlin district of Neukölln.

 Line colour and name

 In 1966, the branched C line had a violet map colour.
 After it was separated from the rest of the line and line names were changed from letters to numbers, this route was called Linie 7 (Line 7), and was represented by a grey line.
 After 1978, however, it was changed to a bright blue, because it is more easily discerned on the map.
 Since 1984, when all the underground lines received a "U" prefix, it has been called "U7".
 Station signages use the Helvetica font which is widely used in subway systems globally.